zhivkopetrov/A_star_search/README.md

 2) After generation is complete run "make";
 3) When compilation has completed run the binary with "./game";

-NOTE: the binary takes argument - "isDiagonalMovementAllowed";
-Run with "./game true" to allowed diagonal movements in the grid;

 TODOs:
 - Implement buttons functionality
 - Implement a "popping up" menu (in the upper right corner).
 It will have the ticks "isDiagonalMovementAllowed"